 1. In the Project window, right-click the Precipitation Calculator 1 node and select Rename.
-Enter Sphere, then press enter or click OK.
+Enter Sphere, then press Enter or click OK.

-- 2. Notice that the composition we set in the System Definer auto-populated here. - 3.
-Under Matrix Phase from the Phase list select FCC_A1. - 4.
+- 2. Notice that the composition set in the System Definer auto-populated on the Precipitation Calculator. - 3.
+Under Matrix Phase from the Phase list it defaults to FCC_A1. - 4.
 Under Precipitate Phase from the Phase list select AL3SC. - 5.
-Under Calculation Type, select Isothermal, which means that the same temperature is maintained throughout the calculation. - 6.
-Enter 350 as the Temperature and select Celsius. - 7.
-Enter 1.0E9 as the Simulation time and select Seconds.
+Under Calculation Type, make sure Isothermal is selected, which means that the same temperature is maintained throughout the calculation. - 6.
+Enter - a.
+350 as the Temperature and select Celsius. - b.
+1.0E9 as the Simulation time and select Seconds.

-Our first calculation is set, so we will configure the plot.
+Our first calculation is set, so next configure the plot.